georgipetrov/mvc-x/README.md

 `$this->blog->getTitleAndContentByUserAndStatus(12, true);`
 Returns a list of blog titles and content, from blog posts with active status, published by user with id = 12

+`$this->blog->getTitleAndContentByUserAndStatusGroupbyAuthor(12, true);`
+Returns a list of blog titles and content, from blog posts with active status, published by user with id = 12 and grouped by `author` column

+`$this->blog->getTitleAndContentByUserAndStatusGroupbyAuthorSortbyCreated(12, true);`
+Returns a list of blog titles and content, from blog posts with active status, published by user with id = 12 and grouped by `author` column and sorted (ordered) by `created` date column.
+Sortby and Orderby are aliases and can be used interchangeably.

+`$this->blog->getTitleAndContentByUserAndStatusGroupbyAuthorSortbyCreatedDesc(12, true);`
+The same as the previous example, as it sorts the results in descending direction.

+`$this->blog->getTitleAndContentByUserAndStatusGroupbyAuthorSortbyCreatedAsc(12, true);`
+The same as the previous example, as it sorts the results in ascending direction.

 ##### Database query

 A normal query can be accomplished using your DB engine syntax.
 In this example, we are selecing all blog posts using MySQL.
 The returned result will be an array of posts.